microsoft/react-native-windows/ReactWindows/Readme.md

 git checkout WindowsStore
 ```

 Next, install the NPM dependencies.
 Note that this will not work using MSYS such as the Git Bash, so launch a regular command prompt if you do not have Git in your `PATH` environment variable.
 This will cause a failure for installing `fsevents` which is not supported on Windows.
 If you have Git installed in your `PATH` environment variable and use the command prompt, then it will work properly.
+If you are using the Git Bash, it may error on installing `fsevents`, so use the regular command prompt instead.

 ```bash
 npm install
 ```

+Note that `fsevents` will not install as it is not compatible with Windows.

 ## Setting Up the Build Environment